Jon Seagraves, JD, EA

-In order for internal use software development to qualify for the R&D tax credit, in addition to satisfying the four-part test above, it must also:
+For internal-use software development to qualify for the R&D tax credit, in addition to satisfying the four-part test above, it must also:

 Definition of Internal Use Software

-If your company incurred internal use software development expenses that you feel might qualify for the R&D tax credit, email us at firstname.lastname@example.org or give us a call at (800) 624-1076.
+If your company incurred internal-use software development expenses that you feel might qualify for the R&D tax credit, email us at firstname.lastname@example.org or give us a call at (800) 624-1076.
 We will ensure that your company receives the maximum possible tax saving on your R&D expenditures!